 Section 7.
 Personal Expenses.

-Personal expenses for purposes of this Article are defined as dry cleaning, laundry, baggage handling, and personal telephone calls.
+Personal expenses for purposes of this Article are defined as dry cleaning, laundry, and baggage handling.
 Employees continuing in a travel status in excess of one week who do not return home during that week may claim reimbursement not to exceed \$16.00 per week for laundry and dry cleaning and pressing expenses for each week after the first week.
-If an employee returns home during a period of time in which he/she continues in travel status, the employee is not eligible for reimbursement for laundry, dry cleaning or pressing in the subsequent week.
+If an employee returns home during a period of time in which they continue in travel status, the employee is not eligible for reimbursement for laundry, dry cleaning or pressing in the subsequent week.
 Receipts must accompany the claim for reimbursement.
 The employee's judgment is to be used regarding baggage handling expense.
-Actual personal telephone call charges shall be reimbursed.
-Documentation is not required; however, an Agency may, at its discretion, request documentation of charges to be reimbursed.
-The maximum reimbursement for each trip shall be the result of multiplying the number of nights away from home by three dollars (\$3.00), or up to ten dollars (\$10.00) with acceptable documentation.

 Section 8.
 Special Expenses.

 When prior approval has been granted by an Agency, special expenses, such as registration, conference fees, banquet tickets or meals, incurred as a result of State business, shall also be reimbursed.

 Section 9.
 Temporary Field Assignment.

 Employees away from their designated permanent or temporary station on unfinished assignments may be allowed mileage reimbursement for trips to their stations on alternate weekends.
 An employee may return to the station each weekend at State expense if the cost of such return is less than that of remaining in the field.

 Section 10.
 Membership(s) in Professional Organizations.

 In each fiscal year, the Agency shall reimburse employees in the bargaining unit for membership dues paid to professional organizations related to the employee's job up to a maximum of \$200 each fiscal year.
 At the discretion of the Agency up to \$250 may be reimbursed each fiscal year.